simondlevy/RXInterrupt/README.md

 # ArduinoRXInterrupt

 Interrupt-driven PWM RC receiver handling for Arduino.
 Handles up to eight channels.
-I have tested it on the Arduino Due with FrSky VD5M and D8R-XP receivers and on the Teensy 3.1 with the VD5M.
+I have tested it with the FrSky VD5M receiver on Arduino Uno and Due, Teensy 3.2 and LadybugSTM32L432.

 To use, clone this folder to your Arduino/libraries folder.